Centennial High School (Georgia): Students, faculty, and campus

 Centennial High School is one of two schools in Roswell, the other being Roswell High School.

-Centennial has an award-winning media center, called the Learning Commons, managed by Laura Wood.
+Centennial has an award-winning media center, called the Learning Commons, managed by Dr. Christa Evans Heath.
 The facility has been selected as the model for all Fulton County schools to emulate.

-Centennial High School enrolls approximately 2,000 students and has a certified, professional staff of over 170.
-Parents help support the school's educational program through the state award-winning Parent-Teacher-Student Association, Booster Club, and the Foundation of the Fine Arts.
+Centennial High School enrolls approximately 1,593 students and has a staff of 186.
+Parents help support the school's educational program through the Parent-Teacher-Student Association, Booster Club, and the Foundation of the Fine Arts.

+Dr. Opie Blackwell became principal in 2023.
+Previous principals include Keynun Campbell and Dr. Anthony Newbold.

 Demographics

-As of 2018, Centennial is 45.6% Caucasian, 25.7% African American, 22.8% Hispanic, and 5.3% Asian.
+As of 2025, Centennial is 38.4% White, 19.1% African American, 34.7% Hispanic, 3.8% Asian, and 3.7% Multi-Racial.

 Academics

 Centennial High School offers five types of diplomas - College Preparatory, College Preparatory with Distinction, Career Technology, Career Technology with Distinction and Dual Seal.
 Centennial offers an Advanced Placement program, which has an 87% passing rate, and honors level courses.
+The school is also an IB school, meaning it offers the International Baccalaureate program under Dr. Von B. Making it one of only 4 schools in Fulton to offer it.
 Also offered are on-campus joint enrollment courses and an off-campus post secondary options program.
 Career technology programs include electronic media production, health science, criminal justice, diversified technology, and EXCEL.

-Centennial High School was named as one of the top ten high schools in the state by Atlanta Magazine in 2005, 2008, 2009, 2010, and 2011.
-In 2004, its students had Metro Atlanta's highest average SAT score, 1132.
-In 2009, 2010, and 2011 Centennial students advanced to the quarterfinals of the International Physics Olympiad, which is open to the 300 students around the world with the highest scores on the qualifying exam.

 Centennial's literary arts magazine, Avalon, is an entirely student-run publication which publishes written and visual works submitted by Centennial students.
 It was first published in 1998, and was published bi-annually until 2001, when it began to be published annually.
 Avalon is a nationally recognized magazine, frequently receiving awards from the Columbia Scholastic Press Association.
 Writer Liam Connolly was an editor during the 2003–2004 year.
 The 2004–2005 issue received a Silver Crown award, and was the only literary magazine in Georgia to do so.
 The 2005-2006 issue received a Bronze Crown Award.

 The official student newspaper is The Accolade.
 It published its first issue in the fall of 1997, the year that the school opened.

+The School's news show is called "The Loft" It comes out weekly on Fridays and is made by the Audio-Visual Tech and Film 2 class.
+It is a collection of segments made by many people on topics ranging from short skits to paid advertisements.
+This show is nationally recognized and is used in many other schools as an example of a good show.
+The teacher in charge is Christopher Buechner, but he is now working with Joshua Herring, a new hire as of the 2024-2025 school year.